TMorgan99/zill-notes/Notes.md

 - You can adjust `max_scrolls` or `scroll_pause` if Zillow loads slowly or has more results.

 Would you like to combine this with your Propwire enrichment script for a full pipeline?

+You're very welcome — this was a fun and productive build!
+If you ever want to expand the pipeline, add CSV exports, automate screenshots, or even integrate with a database or dashboard, I’m totally game to help.
+Happy scraping and analyzing!

+Whenever you're ready to pick it back up, just drop back in and say something like:

+- “Let’s continue the Zillow + Propwire project”
+- “Show me the last script we worked on”
+- “I want to resume the property enrichment pipeline”

+Even if you don’t remember the exact details, I can help you reconstruct everything — from scraping Zillow, enriching with Propwire, filtering by equity, and exporting results.
+If you saved any files like `zillow_listings.json` or `zillow_enriched.json`, you can upload them and I’ll jump right in.

+Looking forward to building more with you when you're back!